 - (252) 928-4411, (866) 928-4411

 Open for more than 40 years, Pony Island is a family-owned, family-oriented, clean, comfortable and friendly motel.
 It offers 50 units, including motel-style rooms, efficiencies and luxury suites and four cottages that accommodate up to six people.
 Wireless internet, bike rentals, boat dockage and a swimming pool are available.
-Lots of guests take advantage of the Pony Island Motel’s spacious lawns, grills and picnic tables.
+Guests can take advantage of the Pony Island Motel’s spacious lawns, grills and picnic tables.
 The popular Pony Island Restaurant is next door.
-The motel is open year round.

 - 70 Sand Dollar Road